dont-text-me/ENG2-assessment/client/README.md

 To run all feature tests by themselves, use the `client:featureTests` task.

 The system is started by using a Compose testcontainer by default.
 It is possible, if desired, to run the tests against another instance of docker compose, provided it is healthy and exposes the same ports as specified in [compose-feature-tests.yml](src/test/resources/compose-feature-tests.yml).
 To do that, set the `DO_NOT_START_TESTCONTAINER` environment variable to `true` prior to running tests.
+Note that it is recommended to use testcontainers when running tests locally, as it ensures that the databases are properly reset between each test and no caching related issues are affecting the test results.

 Note: unit tests run with a different configuration (see [application-unit-test.yml](src/test/resources/application-unit-test.yml)).